ScottLogic/Technology-Carbon-Standard/pages/categories/downstream.md

 {% include linkedHeading.html heading="End-User Device Carbon Emissions" level=3 %}
 Using the user's location, the [carbon intensity](/glossary#carbon-intensity) of the energy grid can be used to calculate the carbon emissions of the device.

-Continuing the example above, a user, in the UK reading a blog page on a laptop for 5 minutes; we can calculate the estimated carbon emissions based on the energy consumed (1.4Wh = 0.0014kWh) and the UK energy grid (238gCO2e/kWh):
+Continuing the example above, given a user in the UK reading a blog page on a laptop for 5 minutes: we can calculate the estimated carbon emissions based on the energy consumed (1.4Wh = 0.0014kWh) and the UK energy grid (238gCO2e/kWh):

 $$ Carbon\ Emissions\ (gCO2e) = 0.0014 \times 238 = 0.33gCO2e $$

-An understanding of which devices, how long and how many end-users there are of these products and services is important to estimating these emissions.
+An understanding of which devices, how long they are used for and how many end-users there are of these products and services is important to estimating these emissions.
 Product and website metrics and analytic tools are especially useful for gathering this information.

 {% include linkedHeading.html heading="End-User Device Embodied Carbon" level=3 %}